By Sydney Johnson

 Thanks to the Marines’ versatility, they have one particularly unique responsibility: protecting our nation’s embassies around the globe.

 This responsibility is exclusive to the Marines, so they have a specialized unit called the Marine Corps Embassy Security Group, which is dedicated to protecting U.S. embassies all over the world.

-They Learn Martial Arts
+Marines Learn Martial Arts

 Every service member undergoes specialized training upon entry into their respective branch and before deployments, but the Marine Corps is the only branch with a program dedicated to martial arts.

-They Award “Honorary Marines”
+They Award the Title of “Honorary Marines”

-They Have a Very Special Holiday Mission
+They Have a Special Holiday Mission

 The organization, owned by The Marine Toys for Tots Foundation, is run by the Marine Corps Reserve.
-The Marines lead humanitarian missions all over the world, but they’ve been delivering toys since 1947.
+The Marines lead humanitarian missions all over the world, but they’ve been delivering toys to children since 1947.
 To date, they have distributed 584 million toys to children across the United States.

 More Stories Like This